mstksg/inCode/copy/entries/dependent-haskell-1.md

 We're going to feel a bit of push back from Haskell at first, but after we hit our stride and tame the tools we need, we're going to open up a whole new world of potential!

+### Exercises

+Here are some exercises you can do for fun to test your understanding and apply some of the concepts!
+The links are to the solutions in the source file.

+1. Write a function that ["pops" the input layer][popLayer] off of a `Network`, returning both the input layer's weights and the rest of the network, `(Weights i h, Network h hs o)`.

+    Think about what its type would have to be.
+Could it possibly be called with a network that cannot be popped? (that is, that has only one layer?)

+2. Writer a [function that takes two networks of the same dimensions and adds together their weights][addNetWeights].
+Remember that `L m n` has a `Num` instance that adds the matrices together element-by-element!

+    Could this function ever be accidentally called on two networks that have different internal structures?

+3. Write a function that takes a `Network i hs o` and [returns the singleton representing its hidden layer structure][hiddenSing] --- `Sing hs`:

+    ~~~haskell
+    hiddenSing :: Network i hs o -> Sing hs
+    ~~~

+    ~~~haskell
+    ghci> n <- randomNet :: IO (Network 10 '[5,3] 1)
+    ghci> let s = hiddenSing n
+    ghci> :t s
+    s :: Sing '[5,3]
+    ghci> s
+    SNat `SCons` SNat `SCons` SNil
+    ~~~

+!!![popLayer]:dependent-haskell/NetworkTyped.hs "popLayer ::"
+!!![addNetWeights]:dependent-haskell/NetworkTyped.hs "addNetWeights ::"
+!!![hiddenSing]:dependent-haskell/NetworkTyped.hs "hiddenSing ::"